top of page

 Just after winning the 4×100 Paralympic race

 Arnu Fourie has always been an outstanding athlete, whose ultimate dream was to play rugby for the Springboks.
 He was well on his way to achieve his dream.
 In his matric year, he was offered a contract by the Lions to play professional rugby for them.
-Arnu was a top academic student and he just started dating a beautiful blonde girl.
-Life was perfect, all seemed to be going according to plan.
+Arnu was a top academic student and he had just started dating a beautiful blonde girl.
+Life was perfect; all seemed to be going according to plan.

 Despite Arnu’s excellent motor abilities, he seemed to struggle finding his balance on his kneeboard.
 One moment he was on the kneeboard and the next, splash, he was covered in water.
 The boys were having lots of fun.
 Those on the boat started to chat with the others still on their kneeboards, tied to the back of the boat, as the boat turned around to fetch Arnu.
-But, they miss calculated the distance between them and where Arnu was patiently waiting to be rescued.
-“It was a split second from realising that the boat was not going to stop.
-After my leg got stuck under the boat I knew that my leg was amputated.”
+But, they miscalculated the distance between them and where Arnu was patiently waiting to be rescued.

 A perfect summer holiday turned into a dreadful experience.
 There was blood everywhere and the boys were in a state of panic.
 They were 70km away from the nearest hospital thus waiting for an ambulance was not an option.
-The person, who drove the boat over Arnu’s leg, now had to drive the car to Bloemfontein with his friend at the back of the car covered in blood.
+The person who drove the boat over Arnu’s leg, now had to drive the car to Bloemfontein with his friend at the back of the car covered in blood.

-Arnu’s perfect life plan was shattered!
-He only had one dream.
 “I could see myself running onto the field as part of the Springbok team, and then singing the national anthem representing my country.”
-That dream ended!
-He now had to start to live plan B.

-“I joked with the guys in the car on the way to the hospital, ‘Now I can’t play rugby anymore so I have to come to Stellenbosch with you” (Arnu did manage to go with them to study at the University of Stellenbosch- a miracle in itself.
+Arnu did manage to go with them to study at the University of Stellenbosch- a miracle in itself.
 He studied Bcom Accounting and graduated in 2006.
 He continued with his honours degree and completed it through UNISA in 2008.
-Currently Arnu is working for Graham Power as an accountant.)
+Currently Arnu is working for Graham Power as an accountant.

 The day after his accident, his stepdad came to visit him in hospital, and told him about the amputee world record.
-“That was the worst things he could have said at the time.
-I didn’t want to hear the word disabled!”

 Arnu and I used to attend the same church at Stellenbosch.
 I knew him as the guy who would be collecting the offering and greeting everyone at the door.
 I remember my friends at church talking about the guy who competed in the Beijing Paralympics.
 It took me a while to figure out that they were talking about Arnu.
 Arnu never boasted about his accomplishments and I never knew that he had a prosthetic leg, until one afternoon after church when we went for a picnic and he was wearing shorts.
 I was shocked, and I think I only then managed to figure out that Arnu was the Paralympian.
 (Churchy nerd girl at the time did not know much about athletics and ashamedly placed Arnu in the church -accounting student- box.)
-“For three years I never showed my prosthetic leg in public.
-My first goal was to perfect my walking because I did not want people to know about my leg”

 Arnu gave his heart to the Lord at a very young age.
 “I always tried to do the right things but in hindsight I was trapped in works and rugby was number one in my life.
-When rugby was taken away from me, only then did I realise that Jesus was never the foundation that I build my life on, rugby was.
+When rugby was taken away from me, only then did I realise that Jesus was never the foundation that I built my life on, rugby was.
 Everything thus came tumbling down.”
 More than dealing with a prosthetic leg he now had to figure out what his purpose in life was because rugby was no more.

-After his accident, he started playing disabled golf and even participated in the SA championships.
-He found it to be too social as a competitive former rugby player.
-Arnu met Suzanne Ferreira his current athletics coach in his first year at Stellenbosch.
-“She always encourage me to come try out running on the track but at that time I just ran to get rid of all my frustrations.”
-Suzanne finally succeeded in convincing Arnu to start to run competitively.
-In 2007 he participated in his first SA tournament and in 2008 he qualified to represent his country at the Beijing Paralympics.
 “Walking into the stadium at the opening ceremony with 80 000 people looking at you… Halfway through the ceremony I started to cry.
 Five years later after my accident, I realised that this was it.
 I could hear the still small voice of God saying “This is not plan B; this is your Plan A.”

 Arnu came fourth in the 100m and sixth in the 200m.
 He did not bring back any medals but he found purpose in life again.
 “I stopped living my life as if I was on plan B, with all the regret and what should have been and I started to live my Plan A. I started to dream again.”